sandarious/My-Portfolio/README.md

 # My-Portfolio
-Here includes all that i sto know about my web development journey
+Here includes all there is to know about my web development journey